tw4l/METSFlask/README.md

 ## To do
 * Styling
 * Prevent user from attempting to upload same file more than once
+* Add dates to AIP view (which dates?)